 You will only need to hire if there is a job that needs to do.
 Skilled professionals are for only a short period of time and hiring a full-time employee will not be beneficial to the company

 Independent contractors are efficient.
 You need not train an employee for the skills needed.
-Contractors are already equipped with the knowledge and expertise for the job that needs to be done.
+Contractors already have the knowledge and expertise for the job.

 There is less paperwork if you hire a contractor.
 It requires no withholding taxes so fewer forms to fill.